The Forestry Act

 2. Water source area, reservoir collection area, coastal area and riverbanks;

-3. Old fire site, flood eroded land;
+3. Burned forest area and flood eroded land;

 4. Logged site;

-5. Other areas where conservation is essential.
+5. Other areas where soil and water conservation is essential.

-Chapter IV Conservation Forestry
+Chapter IV Protection Forest

 Article 22